 Under 2 hours

-Whether you need to repair a leaky bathtub faucet or simply want to add new fixtures to spruce up your bathroom, it’s useful to know how to replace a bathtub faucet.
+Whether you need to repair a leaky faucet or want to add new fixtures to spruce up your bathroom, it’s good to know how to replace a bathtub faucet.
+It's a fun and simple job that you can do in about two hours.
 This guide reviews how to remove and replace bathtub faucets, handles and other parts.

 Before You Replace a Bathtub Faucet